All plenary presentations are 28 minutes: 23 minutes for the talk and 5 minutes for a question and answer period. In addition, 2 minutes are

 Preparing Effective PowerPoint Presentations

 - Presentations should be in 16:9 format.
-To utilize the full screen, you should create your presentation in "widescreen" format.
+To utilize the full screen, you should create your presentation in "widescreen"

-side of your slides in the meeting room.
+on either side of your slides in the meeting room.

 - Keep visuals clear and easy to read.
 Abbreviate your message.
 SIMPLE graphs, charts and diagrams are much more meaningful to an audience

 - Avoid using too many patterns and graphics in one frame.

 - Use a minimum of words for text and title frames.
 Five to eight lines per frame and five to seven words per line are the maximum-fewer

 - Use upper and lower case lettering, which is more legible than all capital letters.

 - Vary the size of lettering to emphasize headings and subheadings, but avoid using more than three sizes per frame.